textpattern/textpattern.github.io/installation/complete-installation-and-update-instructions.md

 * Table of contents
 {:toc}

-# Quick installation guide
+## Quick guide: installing Textpattern for the first time

-If you are comfortable with SFTP, file and database administration on server environments, then this section is for you.
+If you are comfortable with (S)FTP, file and database administration on server environments, this is for you.

-## Installing the software for the first time

 1. Ensure your web server meets the [Textpattern system requirements](https://textpattern.com/about/119/system-requirements) for the version you intend to download.
 2. [Download](https://textpattern.com/download) the latest `.zip` or `.tar.gz` archive.